BigBang discography

 They resumed their activities in South Korea in early 2009, with the release of the song "Lollipop" with their labelmate 2NE1, which was used to promote the LG Cyon's Lollipop phone.
 The song topped various online charts in South Korea and became an instant viral hit.
 In February 2011, BigBang returned to the Korean music scene after two years of hiatus with the release of their fourth Korean extended play, Tonight, which became their first number-one album on the Gaon Album Chart, which was established one year prior.
-The EP spawned a chart-topping single of the same name and was reissued as a repackaged album under the title Big Bang Special Edition, which spawned "Love Song", their second number-one hit on the Gaon Digital Chart.
-Later in the same year, BigBang released their second Japanese studio album, Big Bang 2 (2011), which topped the daily and weekly Oricon Albums Charts and was certified gold by the RIAJ.
+The EP spawned a chart-topping single of the same name and was reissued as a repackaged album under the title Big Bang Special Edition, which spawned "Love Song", their second number-one hit.
+Later in the same year, BigBang released their second Japanese studio album, Big Bang 2 (2011), which topped the Oricon Albums Charts and was certified gold by the RIAJ.
 Two singles from the album, "Koe o Kikasete" and "Tell Me Goodbye", also received the same certification.

 In 2012, BigBang released their fifth Korean extended play, Alive, which made the group the first ever Korean act to chart on the Billboard 200 with an album purely in the Korean language, debuting at number 150.
 The EP's lead single, "Blue", quickly topped all major music charts in South Korea while the next two singles, "Bad Boy" and "Fantastic Baby", charted at number two and three on the Gaon Digital Chart, respectively.
 All three singles from Alive charted separately at number three on the Billboard World Song Sales chart.
 The EP was later reissued under the title Still Alive (2012), which spawned the single "Monster", their fourth number-one hit on the Gaon Digital Chart.

-After a three-year hiatus, BigBang made their comeback in mid-2015 by releasing four singles from their first studio album in eight years, Made (2016).
-All songs from the album charted within the top three positions on the Billboard World Digital Song Sales chart (with the exception of "Girlfriend"), with three songs topping the chart ("Loser", "Bang Bang Bang", and "Let's Not Fall In Love"), and each track placed within the top three on the Gaon Digital Chart, with five songs peaking at number one.

-BigBang's final release as a five-member group, "Flower Road", topped both the Gaon Digital Chart and the Billboard World Digital Song Sales chart in March 2018.
+After a three-year hiatus, BigBang made their comeback in mid-2015 by releasing four single albums from their first studio album in eight years, Made (2016).
+All songs from the album charted within the top three positions on the Gaon Digital Chart and Billboard World Digital Songs chart (with the exception of "Girlfriend").
+BigBang's final release as a five-member group, "Flower Road", topped both the Gaon Digital Chart and the Billboard World Digital Songs chart in March 2018.
 It was eventually certified platinum by the Korea Music Content Association.
+In 2022, BigBang released the single "Still Life" as a four-member group, which topped the charts in South Korea, Hong Kong, Malaysia, Singapore and Vietnam.